 By Cat Gowan, WSU Extension | June 2018

 Agricultural workers play a critical role in AHB.
 They plant the poplar trees, maintain the demonstration sites, help conduct inventories, and aid in the harvest of the trees.
-They are also almost exclusively Latino and provided the inspiration for our successful Latino outreach program on AHB and energy literacy.
+They are also almost exclusively Latino and provided the inspiration for the very successful Latino outreach program on AHB and energy literacy.

-Starting more than a year ago, AHB Extension staff Tatiana Giraldo and Patricia Townsend began organizing focus groups with workers who had experience on the AHB poplar demonstration sites or the Boardman poplar tree farm.
-We conducted four focus groups, talking to a total of 35 workers.
-We also did six interviews with contractors and supervisors.
-In both the focus groups and in informal conversations during planting work at the AHB demonstration sites, workers expressed a desire for more information about the AHB project as a whole.
+Starting more than a year ago, Tatiana Giraldo and Patricia Townsend began organizing focus groups with the workers who had experience on the AHB poplar demonstration sites or the Boardman poplar tree farm.
+With a great deal of persistence, flexibility, and charm, we have now conducted four focus groups (talking to 35 workers total) and six interviews with contractors and supervisors.
+In the focus groups, and while planting the AHB demonstration sites, the workers wanted information about the AHB project.

-During the conversations with the workers, we learned about their wealth of knowledge about the poplar trees, how they interacted with each other and their supervisors, what they knew about the work AHB is doing, and what they valued about the trees.
+During the conversations, we learned about the wealth of knowledge the workers had about the poplar trees, how they interacted with each other and their supervisors, what they knew about the work AHB is doing, and what they valued about the trees.

-And some of them, they’ve been around long enough so they can pick [the clone] out and say, “That’s not this clone.”
+And some of them, they’ve been around long enough to they can pick [the clone] out and say, “That’s not this clone.”
 It’s very impressive to me.
-And that’s when a tree is not actively growing.–Field Supervisor
+And that’s when a tree is not actively growing. –Field Supervisor

 While it was clear that the workers valued the trees and became increasingly skilled at their jobs, they often did not know the purpose of the trees, even if they were aware of the experimental nature of the farms.

 We were working and we asked ourselves… what do they want these trees for?
 And what do you use them for?
 Because these areas are no longer going to find more of this type of tree, so they must use them for something specific that we did not know. –Farm Worker